About

 The infrastructure

 eigin runs on EU-hosted infrastructure.
 The server is self-hosted on Hetzner in Nuremberg.
 No third-party analytics that track users across the web.
 Plausible Analytics for aggregated, cookieless traffic data, EU-hosted and GDPR-native.
-Postmark (transactional email) is operated by a US-headquartered company that runs EU/UK entities and is covered by standard contractual clauses under UK GDPR Article 46(2)(c).
+Postmark, used for transactional email, is operated by a US-headquartered company that runs EU and UK entities and is covered by standard contractual clauses under UK GDPR Article 46(2)(c).
 Card issuing will be provided by a regulated partner, to be disclosed at launch.

 A privacy product should not be built on infrastructure that contradicts it.
 Every tool in the stack was chosen against that standard.